csstools/postcss-plugins/plugins/postcss-extract/docs/README.md

 - `[value$=an]` ends with
 - `:not(<complex selector>)`

-Browser the [PostCSS API](https://postcss.org/api/) to gain more insights into the AST naming and structure.
+Browse the [PostCSS API](https://postcss.org/api/) to gain more insights into the AST naming and structure.

 ```js
 <exportName>({